boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 tags: [Shell, Unix]
 ---

-Data scientists often need to spend a lot of time analysing data, checking hypothesis, engineering features, etc.; it's a lot of work.
-Although they aren't an intrinsic part of the problems, these tasks usually need scripting and parsing of data files.
-In some situations, unprepared data scientists could spend much more time than necessary on these secondary tasks.
+In some situations, unprepared data scientists can spend much more time than necessary on secondary tasks.
+Although their main concern should stay at analysing data, checking hypothesis, engineering features, etc., they often need to get their hands dirty and code auxiliary scripts and parsers to get the information they need.

-This post presents six basic Unix commands (maybe seven) that, once incorporated in the day-by-day toolset, can potentially improve the productivity of any data
+This post presents 6 basic Unix commands (maybe seven) that, once incorporated in the day-by-day toolset, can potentially improve the productivity of any data
 scientist:

 * [grep](#grep)